tin2tin/Blender_Screenwriter/README.md

 ### How to

-Download the files and zip them(downloading as zip will not install succesfully), then use the normal Blender installation procedure.
+Download here: https://github.com/tin2tin/Blender_Screenwriter/releases and use the normal Blender installation procedure.

 In the Text Editor Sidebar you'll find the Screenwriting buttons.
 They'll be disabled until you create a text-block with a .fountain extention or open .fountain a file.

 To export the Screenplain module is needed.
-It should install automatic, but if it fails on GNU/Linux, it can be installed with 2 commands with the terminal:
+It should install automatic, but if installation fails on GNU/Linux, it can be installed with 2 commands in the terminal:
 * '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m ensurepip
 * '/INSTALLED_BLENDER_PATH/2.81/python/bin/python3.7m' -m pip install screenplain